 You will probably be getting the same level of cover but paying a higher premium for it.
 Shopping around for home contents insurance the first time around might have been a pain and once you settled on the policy you felt was right for you it probably felt like a relief rather than an easy task.

 So when it comes to the time when your current home insurance policy is about to end, it will be tempting to simply renew your policy with the current provider.
 This will save you time and make it more convenient as you will have one less thing to deal with when it comes to doing your regular financial admin.

-However, spending a little extra time to shop around and do your research could save you money, so it’s important not to fall for the trap of just accepting the first home insurance quote you get.
+However, spending a little extra time to shop around and do your research could save you money, so it’s important not to fall for the trap of just accepting the first renew home insurance quote you get if you switch home insurance.
 You wouldn’t have done it the first time you shopped for home contents insurance, so you certainly shouldn’t do it the second time around.

 So how much does home insurance cost when you take up a renewal quote from your current provider?
 This can depend on your circumstances and if you made any claims in the first year.

 For example, if you decided to quit your job and become self-employed and thus turned your home into a place of business, this would be a ‘material fact’ that would impact the cost of your home insurance renewal quote.
 In some ways it could reduce the cost as you could claim that you would be home during office hours and thus lower the risk of being burgled during the day.
 In other ways this could raise the price of your home insurance because there’s office equipment to insure on top of your other possessions and you get more visitors during the day, adding risk of damage or theft to your property.